LamaSalah32/Sorting-Algorithms/README.md

 ## Bubble sort

-**works by repeatedly swapping the adjacent elements if they are in wrong order.**
+**Works by repeatedly swapping the adjacent elements if they are in wrong order.**

 | Best case | Worst case |  Stable | In-place |
 | :-------: | :---------:| :-----: | :------: |